 The Post-Graduate Training Program provides an intensive learning experience in psychodynamically oriented psychotherapy.
 It is open to members of the professional community who have attained a master's or doctoral degree in psychology, social work, counseling, or a related mental health field and want to deepen their skills and knowledge.
 Trainees staff the Institute’s moderate-fee Community Clinic and provide psychotherapy to clients under the careful supervision of experienced, licensed clinicians.
 They receive both individual and group supervision weekly and participate in a didactic program of lectures, seminars, and case conferences covering major theoretical and clinical aspects of psychotherapy.
 Read more >>

-Applications for the Fall 2017 cohort are due February 21, 2017.
-Access the Application and Admission Procedures.
+Applications for the Fall 2023 cohort are being accepted and are due Friday, February 24, 2023.
+Access the Application and Admission Procedures here.

 Group Therapy Training program